-Since we’re gearing up for our fun family Thanksgiving dinner at Katie’s house, I thought it would be fun to give our readers some options for Thanksgiving Day recipes.
+Since we’re gearing up for our annual family Thanksgiving dinner, I thought it would be fun to give our readers some options for Thanksgiving Day recipes.
 Made from scratch is always delicious, but sometimes you just don’t have the time to put into a huge fully homemade Thanksgiving meal.
 I love a good fast cheat option for those times when you need to whip something up with little fuss.
 So today, I have all the traditional Thanksgiving recipes in a “from scratch” AND a “cheat” version.

 Happy cooking everyone!

 No cheats here.
 A turkey is a turkey, and it has to be cooked!

 We usually make 2 turkeys on Thanksgiving – one fried and one traditional.
 Katie’s husband, Matt, and my husband, Rob, have mastered the fried turkey.
 I have been making my mom’s traditional turkey for years, and it’s so simple and so delicious.

 Everyone always thinks making a whole turkey is difficult, but really it’s not.
 The hardest part is carving it, and thankfully, my hubby has mastered that skill!

 - Mix 1-to-2 cups of canola oil with paprika, salt, pepper, onion powder, and poultry seasoning.

 - Cover the outside of the turkey with the seasoned oil.